Trying to make art that matters and talk about why.

-Hi there!
+Hi there.
 My name’s John.
 John Thomas Valles II.
 I’m an artist specializing in illustration and character design.
-I’m especially passionate about that second one.
+I have a little more experience in that second one.

-Perhaps the best way to put it is that I love the storytelling of great characters.
-I’m always building my own stories to share, but in the meantime, maybe I can help you tell your story.
+Perhaps the best way to put it is that I love what really good and thoughtful art directs people to think about and reflect on.
+I’m always building ways to talk about important ideas, but in the meantime, maybe I can help you with your important idea.

 (If you’re curious, this is what I’m doing right now:

-- I post something every day on Instagram.
+- I post reasonably frequently on Instagram.
 My handle is @toonstop.

 An Eleven-Year (and counting) Journey